ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Identifying Oopportunities
 -

+Bjuilding a Hypothesis
+- People will create a lens to classify information that is important to them
+-

+Quickly validate or invalidate your hypothesis

+## How to test your hypothesis
+- If people don't want to use your product, what is the minimal piece of functionality you can build to solve the problem your user has?
+-

 ## The Idea - Back to Basics
 Why does the world need your product?
 Why should it exist?
 You can solve a problem for one person once, create value, make a little money and go on your way.
 Why do you need to build a product or company?
 A good answer to this question is that the problem is so big enough and impacts a large amount of people that if it doesn't get solved, people die, get hurt or in pain or don't realize their true human potential.
 Why are you the one to solve?
 The good answer to this question and that you are the only one in this world that has the skills, ability and experience to do so.